linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: The Value of the Financial System
+parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 04:58:25 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - financial system overview
+  - market instruments institutions
+  - economic growth channels
+  - financial intermediation
+secondary_tags:
+  - bond market impacts
+  - equity market dynamics
+  - money market operations
+  - foreign exchange markets
+  - derivative commodity markets
+  - banking functions
+  - financial centre rankings
+  - market liberalization
+  - primary secondary markets
+  - exchange traded OTC
 cssclasses: academia
-title: The value of the financial system
-linter-yaml-title-alias: The value of the financial system
 ---

 # The value of the financial system

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 This opening chapter provides an overview of the role of the financial system and briefly describes the main categories of markets, instruments and institutions.
 By the end of this chapter the reader should be able to:

-■ outline the character and importance of the main financial markets and instruments; explain the key roles played in a modern society by the financial products, markets and institutions;
+- outline the character and importance of the main financial markets and instruments; explain the key roles played in a modern society by the financial products, markets and institutions;

-describe the relative standing of the major financial centres;
+- describe the relative standing of the major financial centres;

-■ discuss the changes that have taken place in the way financial services are provided; define and illustrate some key financial terms, such as primary market and over-the-counter.
+- discuss the changes that have taken place in the way financial services are provided; define and illustrate some key financial terms, such as primary market and over-the-counter.

 When we switch on the evening news it is not long before there is a report about the financial markets or those institutions that provide financial services.
 Perhaps it is the Greek or UK governments straining to reduce public expenditure so that they do not have to borrow so much in the bond markets – politicians make pained pronouncements that they do not have any choice because the markets are putting so much pressure on them.
 Perhaps it is an announcement that workers are to receive much lower pensions than first promised because share prices have declined for years.
 Perhaps a rise in interest rates is hurting business borrowers and young families with mortgages.
 Or, perhaps, a few home owners in the US cannot repay their debt which, through a chain reaction, leads to the downfall of some mighty banks and threatens worldwide depression.